- Phone numbers (

 - Name – enter a unique name for the Slot Filler.
 For example,

 - Regular Expression – enter a regex pattern.
-Regular expressions must start with
+Patterns must start and end with

 - Name – enter a unique name for the Slot Filler.
 For example,